Skrylas/AoMR-TutorialCampaign/Docs/Files.md

     - And allows for up to 5 photos while the in-game mod manager only allows 1.
     - **Note:** If you upload 5 images to the website, and then update your mod using the in-game mod manager it seems to revert the mod to the single photo from the in-game manager, which also lowers its resolution.
 - The website allows for people to leave comments when they leave a review, in-game they can only leave a star rating.
+    - It is also possible to enable Discussions for your mod, which automatically creates a forum thread for your mod on the official AoE forums.
 - The website has a Changelog feature, allowing you to leave a record of your changes.
      - The changelog does not show in-game, for this reason I personally tend to leave important changes in the mod description.